Colin-Fredericks/hx-js/README.md

 Just give your table tag `class="hx-hangleft"` or `class="hx-hangright"` and it'll be ready to go.
 Note that you shouldn't do more than two columns, or three if your headers and data are very compact.

 If you need a really compact table, add `hx-compact-table` to the class.

+### Automatic external link marker

+In hxGlobalOptions, set `markExternalLinks: true,` in order to add FontAwesome external link markers to all links outside of edX.
+Note that links to other courses within edX will NOT currently get the markers.

 ### Visibility Toggle